silverstripe/silverstripe-realme/README.md

 	'certdir' => REALME_CERT_DIR, // defined in _ss_env, enforce this as being outside webroot, no default value 'loggingdir' => '', // defined in Config, enforce this as being outside webroot, /var/log/realme by default?
 	'tempdir' => '', // defined in Config, enforce this as being outside webroot, /tmp/simplesaml by default?
-	'debug' => false, // defined in Config
+	'debug' => false, // forced to false
 	'showerrors' => false, // same value as `debug` 'errorreporting' => false, // same value as `showerrors` 'auth.adminpassword' => '', //  A randomly-generated long string